lancenonce/lancenonce.github.io/_posts/2024-07-25-Hiding-Polynomial-Evaluations.md

 ### Reflection
 I hope I did a good job making the unknown known to you.
 I had lots of fun writing this.
 Expect more deep crypto content like this in the future.

+I would like to give a special thanks to Dan Boneh for the extensive resources on pairings, including this [presentation](https://www.youtube.com/watch?v=8WDOpzxpnTE) that helped me learn about pairings on a deeper level.

 As always, thanks for reading!